 Aamu exposes a project API for teams and AI agents that need to create, read, and update real work inside Aamu.
-The API follows the same building blocks people use in the UI: tasks, docs, meetings, forms, files, databases, and database rows through GraphQL.
+The API follows the same building blocks people use in the UI: tasks, docs, meetings, forms, files, databases, database automations, and database rows through GraphQL.

 The API is described by an OpenAPI document at /.well-known/openapi.json.
 That document is useful both for humans and for AI tools that need to discover available operations.